anilgoktas/Cuvva/Notes - Anil Goktas.md

 - `Policy` and `Vehicle` storing each other using strong references which would cause a retain cycle.

-- `PolicyEventProcessor.retrieve(for: Date)` parameter naming `for: Date` is not very ideal since its usage will require backticks or extra variable definition for convenience.

 ### Personal notes

 - Most of the classes marked as `final` in order to improve compilation time.